How to Pay for Your Fullstack Academy Education

 Choosing a coding bootcamp takes time and research, and once you decide which program will help you reach your career goals, it’s time to figure out how to pay for it.

-If you’re considering attending Fullstack Academy, we want to make sure you have all the information you need to figure out the financing option that will work best for you.
+If you’re considering attending Fullstack Academy, we want to make sure you have all the information you need to figure out the payment option that will work best for you.

-Whether you’d like to pay up-front, apply for a scholarship or private loan, or take advantage of Early Enrollment or deferred tuition, here are the many ways you can pay for your coding bootcamp education at Fullstack.
+Whether you’d like to pay up-front; apply for a scholarship, private loan, or Income Share Agreement; or take advantage of Early Enrollment, here are the many ways you can pay for your coding bootcamp education at Fullstack.

 1. Paying Up-Front